A Gold Standard Dataset for the Reviewer Assignment Problem: Easy versus hard stratification

 Note that by focusing on these two groups, we exclude regions of the problem which may be considered less important.
 For example, the ability of an algorithm to correctly order two low-expertise papers is less crucial as long as the algorithm can reliably distinguish these papers from the high-expertise papers.

-We now study the performance of the algorithms introduced in Section~\ref{section:setup:algorithms} on the easy and hard groups of triples.
+We now study the performance of the algorithms introduced in Section~\ref{section:setup:algorithms} on the easy and hard groups of triplets.
 For all algorithms we use titles and abstracts of papers as the data source and include 20 papers in the reviewers' profiles.
-Specifically, for each triple we compare the ordering of papers predicted by an algorithm with the expertise-induced ordering.
-We then compute the accuracy of each algorithm as the fraction of triples correctly resolved by the algorithm (from 0 to 1, larger values are better).
+Specifically, for each triplet we compare the ordering of papers predicted by an algorithm with the expertise-induced ordering.
+We then compute the accuracy of each algorithm as the fraction of triplets correctly resolved by the algorithm (from 0 to 1, larger values are better).
 In addition, we also evaluate \tpms{} in the full text regime to estimate the effect of papers' texts on the accuracy of the similarity-computation algorithms.\footnote{\tpms{} in the full text regime is evaluated on a slightly different dataset as explained in Section~\ref{section:results:exploration}.}

 Table~\ref{table:additional_eval} demonstrates the results of additional evaluations.
-First, note that all algorithms have moderate to high accuracy in resolving the easy triples.
-All of the algorithms except \elmo{} detect papers that reviewers have low expertise in with probability close to or above 80\%, with \mfr{} reaching nearly 90\% accuracy.
+First, note that all algorithms have moderate to high accuracy in resolving the easy triplets.
+Most algorithms are able to detect papers that reviewers have low expertise in with probability close to or above 80\%, with \spectertwo{} reaching nearly 90\% accuracy.
+Surprisingly, LLMs \gemini{} and \claude{}, along with \elmo{} are the 3 with the lowest performance, with \gemini{} having as low as 57\% accuracy.
 However, we note that in a non-trivial amount of cases (more than 10\%), the algorithms are unable to distinguish a paper that a reviewer is well-qualified to review versus a paper the reviewer does not have necessary background to evaluate.
 Thus, there is a vital need to improve the similarity-computation algorithms.

-Getting to the hard triples, we observe a significant drop in performance with all algorithms being a bit better than random: the best-performing algorithm (\tpms{}) reaches 62\% accuracy in the title+abstract regime and 64\% in the full text regime.
-Perhaps surprisingly, while \mfr{} and \specter{} outperform \tpms{} on easy triples, they are not better than \tpms{} on hard triples (we caveat though that error bars are too wide to make a decisive comparison).
-This observation suggests that there may be a value in additionally fine-tuning these advanced algorithms on hard triples to improve their practical performance.
+Getting to the hard triplets, we observe a significant drop in performance with most algorithms being a bit better than random: the best-performing algorithm (\tpms{}) reaches 62\% accuracy in the title+abstract regime and 64\% in the full text regime.
+Perhaps surprisingly, while the \specter{} family of algorithms outperform \tpms{} on easy triplets, they fare slightly worse than \tpms{} on hard triplets (we caveat though that error bars are too wide to make a decisive comparison).
+Furthermore, the performance of all three LLMs are no better than random, with \gemini{} performing worse than random.
+This observation suggests that there may be a value in additionally fine-tuning these advanced algorithms on hard triplets to improve their practical performance.